ELEVATE-Project/documents/src/docusaurus/docs/creating-and-managing-mentee-profile.md

-# Creating and Managing a Profile
+# Creating and Managing a Mentee Profile

 Users can update their profile details.